-Range availability is at the discretion of the C.C.D.(Boxwell Reservation) and the Independent Contractor (Latimer Reservation) The C.C.D. will establish the operational days and times for the ranges.
+Range availability is at the discretion of the C.C.D.
+The C.C.D. will establish the operational days and times for the ranges.
 The C.C.D. may close all or part of the ranges for other activities or safety concerns.